 I also find myself procrastinating a whole lot more than before, despite being more productive than I've been in ages; what's even weirder is that procrastination takes the form of reading: I've slowly started to read again, and to my huge surprise actually devoured a book in only two nights between coding sessions.

-This might also have something to do with the book, Ready Player One by Ernest Cline, a book aptly defined as nostalgia porn1, built around a contest deeply connected to all things 80s geek, set in a virtual world, filled with danger and mistery.
+This might also have something to do with the book, Ready Player One by Ernest Cline, a book aptly defined as nostalgia porn, built around a contest deeply connected to all things 80s geek, set in a virtual world, filled with danger and mystery.
 I actually read it as a sort of Neverending Story for the inner-geek and will most likely go through it again after watching the movies it quoted that I've, to my dire shame, missed.
 In any case, you can find my review of the book, and trust me, you'll love this book regardless of your views on geekdom, the 80s and fantasy stories.

 The main reason I love coding is because it's a perfect form of escapism: what better way to escape a life you're not really thrilled with, at least at this current point, than to know that you have absolute control, which is what code gives you.
 You are the one manipulating the world under your fingers, in a much more personal and direct way than just playing a computer game, for example; everything that happens is a direct consequence of your actions and everything is self-reliant and safe from outside influences.
 Put it simply, there's no one else to blame for the shit that happens except yourself.

 And escapism is the thing I need most dearly right now, despite not really being able to afford it.
 Why is that?
 Because every time I'm stuck in this loop things tend to start deteriorating: I get less and less sleep, neglect eating, my social interactions start to suffer (despite being online 99% of the time I'm awake), and then eventually I'll start losing my focus.